Progressive Binarization with Semi-Structured Pruning for LLMs: Experiments

 \subsection{Zero-Shot Results}

 To provide a more thorough evaluation of binary LLMs, we extend our experiments to 7 zero-shot datasets and test on models from the LLaMA family: LLaMA-1-13B, LLaMA-2-13B, and LLaMA-1-30B.
 Each model is evaluated across various compression methods, including full-precision, STBLLM (6:8), STBLLM (4:8), PBS$^2$P (6:8), and PBS$^2$P (4:8).
 As shown in Table~\ref{tab:zero_shot_acc}, models compressed with PBS$^2$P significantly outperform those compressed with STBLLM in terms of average accuracy.
-Such comparisons demonstrate that PBS$^2$P provides a more effective solution for compressing LLMs to less than 1-bit.
+Such comparisons demonstrate that PBS$^2$P provides a more effective solution for compressing LLMs to less than 1-bit, offering improved trade-offs between accuracy and efficiency.
+This highlights its strong potential for enabling high-performance, low-bit inference in real-world applications.